jbhayback/segregation_models/README.md

 # Segregation Models
 ## Introduction
-### Index of Dissimilarity (D) : Segregation Model
+### Dissimilarity : Segregation Model
-The Index of Dissimilarity is the most common measure of segregation.
+The Index of Dissimilarity(**D**) is the most common measure of segregation.
 Although it has imitations, it is relatively easy to calculate and to interpret.
 It is a comparison between two groups/types and measures their relative separation (high dissimilarity) or integration (low dissimilarity) across all neighborhoods in an area (in this case a data grid).

 The dissimilarity index (**D**) varies between 0% and 100%, and measures the percentage of one group that would have to move across neighborhoods to be distributed the same way as the second group.
 (It is a symmetrical measure so that this interpretation can apply to either group).
 A dissimilarity index of 0% indicates conditions of total integration under which both groups are distributed in the same proportions across all neighborhoods.
 A dissimilarity index of 100% indicates conditions of total segregation such that the members of one group are located in completely different neighborhoods than the second group.